MicrosoftDocs/visualstudio-docs/docs/python/python-support-options-and-settings-in-visual-studio.md

 ::: moniker-end
 ::: moniker range="<=vs-2019"

-In earlier versions of Visual Studio, the following options are available for Python:
+In Visual Studio 2019 and earlier, the following options are available for Python:

 | Option | Default | Description | Availability |
 | --- | --- | --- | --- |